Mike Johnson, Ph.D.

 Mike Johnson joined the University of West Georgia faculty in 2006.
-Professor Johnson’s research interests are in juvenile delinquency, victimology, and criminal justice policy and practice.
+Professor Johnsonï¿½s current research interests are in juvenile delinquency, victimization, and juvenile offender treatment.
 He has published on the subjects of juvenile delinquency, victimization, corrections, and policing.
-Also, he is a Co-Investigator on the ADVANCE IT CATALYST: Toward a Transformation of Culture grant project awarded by the National Science Foundation.
-Professor Johnson’s teaching specializations are in juvenile delinquency and justice, victimology, social inequality and crime, and research methods.
+Also, he is a Co-Investigator of ADVANCE IT CATALYST: Toward a Transformation of Culture, a project funded by a grant from the National Science Foundation.
+Professor Johnsonï¿½s teaching specializations are in juvenile delinquency and justice, victimology, social inequality and crime, and research methods.

 - B.A., Sociology and Psychology, St. Ambrose University, 1996

 - Johnson, Lee M. 2014.
 Professional Misconduct against Juveniles in Correctional Treatment Settings.
 Waltham, MA: Anderson Publishing, Elsevier.

 - Johnson, Lee M. (Ed.).
 2012.
 Experiencing Corrections: From Practitioner to Professor.
 Thousand Oaks, CA: Sage Publications.

 - Pino, Nathan W. & Lee M. Johnson.
 2011.
 “Police Deviance and Community Relations in Trinidad and Tobago.”
 Policing: An International Journal of Police Strategies and Management 34(3): 454-478.

 - Johnson, Lee M., Ronald L. Simons & Rand D. Conger.
 2004.
 "Criminal Justice System Involvement and Continuity of Youth Crime: A Longitudinal Analysis.”
 Youth & Society 36(1): 3-29.